MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	information on quick load tests, see [this video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/Cloud-Loading-Testing-in-Visual-Studio-Team-Service) from around the 6 minute mark.

-	* Promote the WebSite Environment variable to a Release Variable
+	* Promote the WebSite Environment variable to a Release Variable so it can be used across multiple environments.
 		* Click on the "Dev" environment, click the ellipsis (...) button select "Configure Variables".
 		* Make a note of the `WebsiteName` variable value and delete it from this list.
 Click OK.
 		* Click on "Configuration" to open the Release variables.
 These are "global" variables that any Environment can use.